 - Teaching Arrangements

-- One 2-hour lecture weekly and a fortnightly tutorial.
+- One 2-hour lecture weekly and five tutorials.

 - Textbooks are not required for this paper.